- Places to Explore

 Over the years, the price of Caliste's works has skyrocketed.
 In the early 1990s, visitors to his studio could purchase a barely dry painting for $10 to $25.
 Today, Caliste paintings are available only from private collectors and fetch hundreds—and often thousands—of dollars.
 His daughter Clemencia owns a number of early paintings, but they are not for sale.
 Caliste stopped painting at age 87 but continued to play the fiddle in a local quadrille band.
 He passed away in 2005, at the age of 91.

 Frameable prints of Caliste's amusing paintings make delightful mementos of a visit to Grenada and Carriacou.
-A book called The Mermaid Wakes—a fable co-authored by Caliste and chock-full of prints—is now out of print, but copies are often available on used-book websites, eBay.com, or Amazon.com.
+A book called The Mermaid Wakes—a fable co-authored by Caliste and chock-full of prints—is now out of print, but copies are often available on used-book websites, eBay, or Amazon.

 Fodor's Trip Planning Ideas